A Brief History of Containers: From the 1970s Till Now

 2001: Linux VServer

-2004 Oracle released a Solaris Container that combines system resource controls and boundary separation provided by zones, which were able to leverage features like snapshots and cloning from ZFS.
+In 2004, the first public beta of Solaris Containers was released that combines system resource controls and boundary separation provided by zones, which were able to leverage features like snapshots and cloning from ZFS.

 2005: Open VZ (Open Virtuzzo)